About Our Rheumatology Fellowship

 The Rheumatology Division of the Beth Israel Deaconess Medical Center (BIDMC) offers an ACGME-accredited Rheumatology Fellowship.
-The first year will be devoted primarily to clinical training while the second year will be focused on research activities.
-An additional (third) year is offered to those interested in additional research experience.
+Our goal is to train outstanding clinicians who may also chose an academic career in research or medical education.
+To this end our program offers a two-year robust training in the inpatient and ambulatory settings while also providing opportunities for research and educational training.
+An optional third training year is offered to those interested in additional research experience.

-First year fellows provide coverage for an active inpatient consult service.
+Our active inpatient consult service is primarily the responsibility of first-year fellows (20-22 weeks each), with the second-year fellows covering 4-6 weeks each.
 Formal teaching rounds are conducted regularly with attending physicians from within the Division.
 In addition, fellows are responsible for daily work rounds on all patients on the service.